Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 **Answer: B. No** ❌

+❌ Solution: You create an email subscription to an Azure DevOps notification.

+❌ Solution: You create a service hook subscription that uses the build completed event.

+✅ **You create a service hook subscription that uses the code pushed event.**

+✅  <mark>Solution: You add a trigger to the build pipeline.</mark>

 Explanation

 The goal is to notify **Jenkins when a developer commits code** to a branch in **Azure Repos**.